Calum-Johnston/recommendation-sys-demo/readme.txt

 FEATURES:
 Home page:
-- Ability to login to premade account
+- Ability to login to pre-made account
-- Ability to create account and login with account (NOTE: as long as account name doesn't exist)
+- Ability to create account and login with account (NOTE: as long as account name doesn't exist) Account page:

-Account page:
 - Ability to add/edit/remove an account's ratings (once logged in)
 - Ability to add/edit/remove a book's information (once logged in)